jflinchbaugh/kd3ee/content/post/2024-11-30-allstarlink.md

 from Amazon a while ago.
 It has a USB-C port,
 and the cable is flipped for different modes:
-- one way to program the frequency (USB serial
+- one way to program the frequency via USB serial
 - other way to use the USB sound device for TX/RX
 The product description mentioned the different modes, but I didn't recognize it.